asearfos/chipper/docs/chipper_manual.md

 1. [Download](https://github.com/CreanzaLab/chipper/releases) the correct version of Chipper for your operating system.
 2. Unzip the folder.
-3. Navigate to and double click the executable named chipper.exe, which may have a bird as an icon.
+3. Navigate to and double click the executable/application named run_chipper, which may have a bird as an icon.
 4. You will now see a terminal window open, and soon after, the Chipper landing page will load.
 You are ready to go!